Skip to Content

 Parking in passing places

 Many of the roads in the Highlands of Scotland are ‘single track’ – one lane for both directions, which can be nerve wracking for drivers at the best of times, whether you are a visitor or not.
-Add in convoys of camper cans, the odd highland cow or flock of wild sheep and locals trying to get to work – it all adds up to chaos.
+Add in convoys of camper vans, the odd highland cow or herd of wild sheep and locals trying to get to work – it all adds up to chaos.

 The lay-bys on single track roads are not parking spots, they are passing places and are used to let people pass when you meet a car coming the other way.
 Or if you just want to slowly sightsee, remember that you can use them to let people pass from behind too.